shcaba/SS-DL-tool/README.md

 * The tool accepts multi-fleet, sex-specific data, as well as sex-specific life history parameters.
 * It allows for estimation of dome-shaped, as well as logistic, for each fleet, with the ability to fix selectivity parameters instead of estimating them.
 * Recruitment estimation is provided for models with length or age data.
+* Output plots are saved in the scenarion folder, as well as tables of model output summaries.
 * A jittering option is provided to allow for model stability evaluation and global  away from starting values.
-* Simple model sensitivity explortaion
-* Output plots are saved in the scenarion folder, as well as tables of model output summaries.
+* Easy application of likelihood profiles across multiple parameters
+* Sensitivity explortaion is easy to do (just change model specification and re-run) and compare among models (with plots and summaries determined by the user).f
+* Ensemble modelling option to combine model outputs across models using weights determined by the user.
 <br></br>

 ## Future features will include: